avnr/fifocator/README.md

 matched, or as regular expressions.
 The main loop polls the named pipe at an interval, and when a message subscribed to arrives it dispatches the subscribed function.
 The worker can have a function called at the polling interval by subscribing that function to an empty message.
-Sunbsribing a function without specifying a message subscribes the function to a wildcard message, i.e., any message not intercepted by another subscribed function.
+Subscribing a function without specifying a message subscribes the function to a wildcard message, i.e., any message not intercepted by another subscribed function.
 If there are several subscribers that match a message then the